 Our work matters.
 Will yours?

-With 180 state government agencies and 148 local governments, we have plenty of variety in assignments and we are able to offer unique opportunities to our people.
+With 180 State government entities and 148 local government entities, we have plenty of variety in assignments and we are able to offer unique opportunities to our people.

 The Office of the Auditor General serves the public interest by providing Parliament with independent and impartial information about public sector accountability and performance.

 The work we do matters to more than 2.6 million people living in Western Australia, and you can be part of it.
 Some of our recent reports include: